Kenny Golladay: Pre-draft

 On December 23, 2016, it was announced that Golladay had accepted his invitation to play in the 2017 East–West Shrine Game but was not able to play after he suffered an elbow injury during Senior Bowl practice.
 He was one of 58 collegiate wide receivers to attend the NFL Scouting Combine in Indianapolis, Indiana.
-Golladay had a mediocre performance as he finished 20th among all wide receivers in the 40-yard dash and 26th in the three-cone drill.
+He finished 20th among all wide receivers in the 40-yard dash and 26th in the three-cone drill.
 On March 10, 2017, Golladay attended Northern Illinois' pro day, but opted to stand on his combine numbers and only performed positional drills.
 He performed well and caught every pass as scouts and team representatives from 18 NFL teams attended.
 Although 13 other prospects attended, Golladay was the featured prospect at the Huskies' pro day.
 He attended private workouts and visits with the Green Bay Packers, Detroit Lions, Pittsburgh Steelers, and New Orleans Saints.
 At the conclusion of the pre-draft process, Golladay was projected to be a fourth or fifth round pick by NFL draft experts and scouts.
 He was ranked the 21st best wide receiver in the draft by NFLDraftScout.com.